 Types of Anesthesia

 Medications are administered to ensure you are comfortable during the surgical procedure.
-Dr. Leonard may use local anesthesia or general anesthesia depending on the degree of breast lifting you need.
-Usually, Dr. Leonard administers general anesthesia for most breast lift surgeries, but when the incision is not too big, he uses local anesthesia.
+Dr. Leonard uses general anesthesia depending on the degree of breast lifting you need.
+Usually, Dr. Leonard administers general anesthesia for most breast lift surgeries.

 The surgery usually takes about two hours depending on the extent of the surgery.
 Techniques vary, but Dr. Leonard can help you determine an ideal type of breast lift – one that will provide the best results.
 Some of the factors he considers in determining the best breast lift technique include the overall breast size, the degree of sagging and the amount of excess skin that needs to be removed.